segundaestrella01/feedly-agent/PLAN.md

-# Feedly Learning-Resources AI Agent (RAG-based)
+# RSS Learning-Resources AI Agent (RAG-based)

-A personal AI assistant that fetches your Feedly feeds, embeds and clusters content, and generates a daily digest tailored to your interests using a Retrieval-Augmented Generation (RAG) workflow.
+A personal AI assistant that fetches RSS feeds, embeds and clusters content, and generates a daily digest tailored to your interests using a Retrieval-Augmented Generation (RAG) workflow.

 ---